Andrinoid/adviseTable/README.md

 ### 🛠 Installation

-You can install these package using when testing the changes made on the new system ```bash npm install git+ssh://git@github.com:Andrinoid/adviseTable.git --legacy-peer-deps --force```
+You can install these package using when testing the changes made on the new system ```npm install git+ssh://git@github.com:Andrinoid/adviseTable.git --legacy-peer-deps --force```

 If you have finished your changes, it's important to create a new release of it's associated tag, you can do it here: